What is Churn Rate in the Developed Custom MVP App Startup?

 - Retention rate and churn rate: what’s the difference

-- What is the churn rate in a startup MVP formula?
+- What is the churn rate in the Developed Custom MVP App Startup formula?

-- What is the ideal churn rate in startup MVP?
+- What is the ideal churn rate in the Developed Custom MVP App Startup?

 - How to lower churn rate and increase retention rate in your startup